emmiekaobishops/CluelessFTC_Bootstrap_Portfolio_One/README.md

-This website is a remake of the original Python tutorial using Bootstrap.
-It uses embedded code that a user can run on the website and contains multiple pages.
+This website uses both Bootstrap (with HTML and CSS) to format a Python tutorial.
+It uses different CSS elements like buttons and links to make the page more user-friendly.
+Additionally, it uses embedded code that a user can run on the website and contains multiple pages.